Welcome! - The electronic version featuring

 Wilson Boat House (on the harbor)

-What might seem like part of the Boat House, due to their proximity, is the separate Wilson Boatyard Marina.
+Adjacent to the Boat House, is the Wilson Boatyard Marina.
 Each side of the marina is lined with a half a dozen or so gift shops plus four rooms for rent in the marina tower.
 Not to be overlooked are the sailing and fishing charters available here.
 (Did you know the prized lake fish Salmon, that everybody wants to catch is stocked.
-None are indigenous to the lake anymore and they cant breed without their trek to the sea and back.
-That's another story.
+None are indigenous to the lake anymore and they cant breed without their trek to the sea and back, but that's another story.
 The Marina also provides a complementary boat ride around the harbor (usually on weekends).
-The young captains work only for tips only.
-For Canoe or Kayak Enthusiasts who might want a "do it your self exploration" of the harbor, creek and or costal lakeside, contact Matt Frawley of Canoe & Kayak Rentals at (716) 622-6585 or visit his website, He'll bring the Kayak(s) to you at a local launch site.
+The young captains work for tips only.

 Lakeview Park - At end of Route 425 (Lake St.).

 Oh, don't forget a stop at Brownies Drive-In.
-It's a classic establishment in ots own right all-be-it without waitresses on roller-skates.
+It's a classic establishment in it's own right, all-be-it without waitresses on roller-skates.
 It's right on Route 18 between at Park St. You cant miss it.

 ===== Ø =====

 Fall is a beautiful time as one might expect with the leaves changing.
 Add to that the harbor hustle and bustle with all the boats being hauled out in preparation for the harbor freeze.
-It should also be mentioned, the surrounding establishments close mid fall through mid spring with the exception of the Boat House which stays open a bit later.
+It should also be mentioned, the restaurants surrounding the harbor close mid fall through mid spring.

-For additional fine dining, your best bet would be to head west to the artsy town of Lewiston where you'll find numerous fine dining with some ethnic variety.
-Our favorite restaurant has been Carmelo's Coat of Arms.
-When last visited, the four of us concluded we would liken Carmelo's to one of the best in all of Western NY.
-Both the aforementioned are a worthwhile trip from Wilson, but make a reservation.
+For additional fine dining, your best bet would be to head west to the artsy towns of Youngstown and more so the town of Lewiston where you'll find numerous fine dining with some ethnic variety.
+Our favorite for years has been Carmelo's Coat of Arms.
+When last visited, the four of us concluded we would liken Carmelo's to one of the best in all of Western NY and a worthwhile trip from Wilson, but make a reservation.
 For a listing of all Niagara County's lake region restaurants, click here.
-Or a fall 2010 listing in the Buffalo News.com.

 Finally on food: Everybody knows of Buffalo wings, the indigenous food favorite of the area , well it was here in western NY I was introduced to the regions favorite sandwich - Beef on Weck.
 It's sold everywhere in Wilson from the upscale to the Mom and Pop restaurants.
-And speaking of the latter, scattered about the county in neighboring villages are many small "Mom & Pop" restaurants / bars.
-Aside from a burger, meat loaf and beef on weck, most items are fried, and what I just cant understand, is why so many often serve canned vegetables - even in the summer, in farm country no less, Oh well......
+And speaking of the latter, scattered about the county in neighboring villages are many small "Mom & Pop" restaurants / bars serving burgers, meat loaf and beef on weck, and of course Fish Fry on Fridays.

 Western New York has much to offer within 20 miles of Wilson, not the least of which is Niagara Falls.
 Suggestion: Approach the Falls from the north and use Robert Moses Pkwy, This will help you avoid an eyesore of a city.